 Conventional types of gate valves are generally ideal for services that require infrequent operation and where the disk is kept fully open or fully closed.
 They are not intended for modulating or throttling purposes.
-Velocity of flow against a partly opened disk may cause vibration and chattering with possible damage to the seating surfaces and throttling can subject the disk to the erosive effects of wire drawing.
+The velocity of flow against a partly opened disk may cause vibration and chattering with possible damage to the seating surfaces and throttling can subject the disk to the erosive effects of wire drawing.

 The principal vanauon in the design of gate valves is in the type of sealing element employed and reasonably the valves are often described in terms of the sealing element, e.g. solid wedge, parallel slide, parallel double disk, and split wedge.
 There are many other types but the designs in most common use are the wedge gate valve and parallel slide valve.